Apiglio/VideoToggler/README.md

 # VideoToggler

-A simple video tool for quickly removing several segments in a video file.
+A simple video tool for quickly removing several segments in a video file using [PasVlcLib](https://prog.olsztyn.pl/paslibvlc/).

 (unimplemented)